ka4ep/Lexical.Localization/docs/IAssetKey/README.md

 ```

 ## Canonical and non-canonical key parts
-*Canonical* key parts are parts whose position in the linked list matters.
+*Canonical* key parts are parts whose position in the linked list matters for the consumer of the localization content.
 Canonical parts typically add to the identity of the key.

 ```csharp